Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

 \end{prop}

-\begin{proof} The formula \eqref{eq:mdb-cond} implies immediately that we must have $\sum_{Y \subseteq X_b} \md_b(Y)=d$, and we then see that it also determines $\md_b(Y)$ as where each $Y_Z$ is chosen not to contain $Y$.
-Uniqueness follows immediately, and we also see that if $\md_b(Y)$ is given by \eqref{eq:mdb}, it also satisfies \eqref{eq:mdb-cond}: indeed, because the number of components of $Y_Z$ is equal to the number of nodes lying on $Y_Z$ (including $Z$), summing the formula of \eqref{eq:mdb} over all $Y$ in a given $Y_Z$, we will obtain $d-\md(Y_Z^c)$, together with $d-\md(Y_{Z'})-\md(Y_{Z'}^c)$ for each $Z' \neq Z$ lying on $Y_Z$. \end{proof}
+\begin{proof} The formula \eqref{eq:mdb-cond} implies immediately that we must have $\sum_{Y \subseteq X_b} \md_b(Y)=d$, by considering any $Z$ and both choices of $Y_Z$ with $\varpi(Y_Z)=Z$.
+We then see that \eqref{eq:mdb-cond} also determines $\md_b(Y)$ as where each $Y_Z$ is chosen not to contain $Y$.
+Indeed, the sum above is obtained by summing over all nodes on $Y$ of the total degrees on the `other side' of each node from $Y$, which means that the degree on every component other than $Y$ occurs exactly once in the sum.
+Uniqueness follows immediately, and we also claim that if $\md_b(Y)$ is given by \eqref{eq:mdb}, it necessarily satisfies \eqref{eq:mdb-cond}.
+Indeed, the number of components of $Y_Z$ is equal to the number of nodes lying on $Y_Z$ (including $Z$), and if we sum the formula of \eqref{eq:mdb} over all $Y$ in a given $Y_Z$, we will subtract off $\md(Y_{Z'})$ and $\md(Y_{Z'}^c)$ exactly once each for all $Z'\neq Z$ meeting $Y_Z$, and we will also subtract off $\md(Y_Z^c)$ exactly once, so we can rearrange the terms of the sum to obtain $d-\md(Y_Z^c)=\md(Y_Z)$, together with $d-\md(Y_{Z'})-\md(Y_{Z'}^c)=0$ for each $Z' \neq Z$ lying on $Y_Z$. \end{proof}

 \begin{defn} Let $X_0$ be a totally split nodal curve.
 A multidegree on $X_0$ is \emph{concentrated} on a component $Y$ if for all $Y' \neq Y$, it assigns degree $0$ to $Y'$.

 If $\pi:X \to B$ is a smoothing family, and $d>0$, a multidegree $\md$ on $\pi$ is \emph{uniformly concentrated} if for all $b \in B$, the induced $\md_b$ is concentrated on some component $Y$ of $X_b$. \end{defn}